kjburton03/kjburton03/README.md

 # This Weeks Projects:
 8/27/23

-- Responsibly Irresponsible: connecting the bank to the lists
+- Responsibly Irresponsible: connecting the bank to the lists, fix registration, add items to finished shopping list

 - Portfolio: Get front end up and running